Once upon a time in the West, Fort Worth was smack dab in the path of a total solar eclipse.

 Some local context: In 1878 the sun shone down upon a Fort Worth with a population of about seven thousand, many of those people having arrived in the boom that had begun with arrival of the Texas & Pacific railroad in 1876.
 Most of the population lived in today’s downtown area.

 In 1878 Fort Worth had been incorporated only five years.
 Mayor was R. E. Beckham.
-City marshal was Timothy Isaiah “Longhaired Jim” Courtright.
+City marshal was Jim Courtright.
 Courtright also was first assistant of the M. T. Johnson Hook and Ladder Company No. 1 of the volunteer fire department.

 The streets of Cowtown were unpaved: muddy in spring, dusty in summer.
-Cattle drives still passed through town, although the growing network of railroads was making cattle drives less practical.
 Houses had no indoor plumbing: Residents fetched water from wells, cisterns, the river.
 No electricity.
 A few streets had gas lights, and a few businesses had piped gas.
 Brothels were common, especially in Hell’s Half Acre.
 Only one day before the five scientists from back east arrived in town, the city council had passed an ordinance prohibiting the “running at large” of domestic “hogs, shoats, and pigs.”
 Architecturally, most buildings in town were wooden.
 So were the sidewalks.
 It was a world of outhouses, spittoons, and hitching posts.

 Also in service only two years by 1878 was Fort Worth Street Railway Company, headed by the ubiquitous Major Khleber Miller Van Zandt.
 The streetcar line still had only two mule-drawn cars and one mile of track between the courthouse and the Texas & Pacific passenger depot.